terraform-google-modules/terraform-google-sql-db/modules/secure-mysql/README.md

 ## Define MySQL users and passwords on your instance

-MySQL usernames and passwords are a secondary access control mechanisms (after Cloud IAM) that can be used to further restrict access for reliability, safety purposes.
+Because Cloud IAM acts as a primary athentication and authorization mechanism, we consider MySQL usernames and passwords are a secondary access controls that can be used to further restrict access for reliability or safety purposes.
 For example, removing the ability of modifying tables from production users that don't need such a capability.

 The module, by default, creates users that:

--   only allowed from host ~cloudsqlproxy to ensure that nobody can access the data from outside cloudproxy.
+-   only allow connections from host ~cloudsqlproxy to ensure that nobody can access data without connecting via the Cloud SQL Proxy.
 -   have randomly generated passwords, which can be stored in configuration files.
 Such passwords can be considered as secure as API Keys rather than strong credentials for access.